teyrow/knife-glesys/README.md

 `-p, --platform PLATFORM`        -  OpenVZ or Xen
-`-d, --datacenter DATACENTER`    -  Location, (Falkenberg, New York, Amsterdam or Stockholm) `-c, --cpucores CPUCORES`        -  Number of cpu cores (1-8) `-m, --memory MEMORY`            -  The amount of memory (128mb-16384mb) `-t, --transfer TRANSFER`        -  The amount of monthly transfer (50gb-10000gb) `-N, --node-name NAME`           -  Chef node name `-r, --run-list RUN_LIST`        -  Comma sperated list of roles/recipes tp apply `-j, --json-attributes JSON`     -  A JSON string to be added to the first run of chef-client `-R, --root-password PASSWORD`   -  Password to set on the root user `-h, --hostname HOSTNAME`        -  Hostname to assign the server `-d, --description DESCRIPTION`  -  Description of the server `-i, --ipv4 IPV4`                -  IPv4 address to assign `-I, --ipv6 IPV6`                -  IPv6 address to assign
+`-d, --datacenter DATACENTER`    -  Location, (Falkenberg, New York, Amsterdam or Stockholm) `-c, --cpucores CPUCORES`        -  Number of cpu cores (1-8) `-m, --memory-size MEMORY`       -  The amount of memory (128mb-16384mb) `-d, --disk-size DISK`           -  The amount of disk (5gb-100gb) `-T, --transfer TRANSFER`        -  The amount of monthly transfer (50gb-10000gb) `-N, --node-name NAME`           -  Chef node name `-r, --run-list RUN_LIST`        -  Comma sperated list of roles/recipes tp apply `-j, --json-attributes JSON`     -  A JSON string to be added to the first run of chef-client `-R, --root-password PASSWORD`   -  Password to set on the root user `-h, --hostname HOSTNAME`        -  Hostname to assign the server `-D, --description DESCRIPTION`  -  Description of the server `-i, --ipv4 IPV4`                -  IPv4 address to assign `-I, --ipv6 IPV6`                -  IPv6 address to assign